-Do not start the engine if there is a "DO NOT OPERATE" warning tag or similar warning tag attached to the start switch.
-Do not move any of the controls if there is a "DO NOT OPERATE" warning tag or similar warning tag attached to the controls.
+Do not start the engine or move any of the controls if there is a "DO NOT OPERATE" warning tag or similar warning tag attached to the start switch or to the controls.

 Before starting the engine, ensure that no one is on, underneath, or close to the engine.
 Ensure that the area is free of personnel.